 So the other day my dad keyed in my IC number into his PDRM app to check if I had any outstanding summons (going to Thailand soon, don’t want to be stopped at immigration!) and guess what?

 Not one.
 Not two.
-Three.
+But three.

 Apparently I’ve been happily running the red light at the junction near my office, not knowing that there was a camera installed.
 Before you start saying padan muka, I didn’t do it intentionally.
 It’s a left turning and you know how some roads have that ‘belok kiri jika tak ada kenderaan‘ thing?
 I assumed it was the same, so I’ve been turning left whenever there was no traffic lol.
 Lesson learned.